zampp-project/xampp4/README.md

 # ZAMPP 4.0.1 Modernized for Windows

+> \[!CAUTION\] \# IMPORTANT: DOWNLOAD RELEASES ONLY
+>
+> **Do not download or install ZAMPP from the repository source code.**
+>
+> The repository source is for development and review only.
+It may
+> contain changes that are newer than the current public release,
+> incomplete work, testing files, or changes that have not completed
+> release validation.
+>
+> **Normal users must download ZAMPP from the latest GitHub Releases
+> page.**
+>
+> Use only the packaged release assets:
+>
+> ``` text
+> zampp-modernized-4.0.1-windows.zip
+> php-8.5.8-addon.zip
+> ```
+>
+> Release assets are the tested and supported packages intended for
+> installation.
+>
+> If you install from repository source instead of the current release
+> package, the installation may not match the supported release version
+> and support may not be available.

 **ZAMPP 4.0.1 Modernized** is a Windows-focused XAMPP package with a refreshed dashboard, improved first-run setup, and PHP version management built into the ZAMPP Control Panel.